Click here for the new 360º virtual tour of the Holly Presbyterian Church's sanctuary.

 Remembering Past Members and Ministers

 Over 1,700 people have joined our church over the years, and we have had 38 pastors during that time.
-We remember those who have gone on to their greater reward with a virtual cemetery.
-This contains information regarding burial locations, often including pictures of their memorial stones, links to other family members, and even photographs in some case.
+We remember those who have gone on to their greater reward with virtual cemeteries.
+These virtual cemeteries contain information regarding burial locations, often including pictures of their memorial stones, links to other family members, and even photographs in some case.

 There are many former members for whom we do not have burial information.
 If you know of any and can supply us with their memorial details, we will be happy to add them to our virtual cemetery.
 Please click here to send an e-mail to Jim Lyles with the information.